 If you are using Funnel’s file storage options such as Google Cloud Storage, Amazon S3, Azure Blob Storage, and SFTP.
 To enable better data cataloging, pipeline management, and error handling Funnel provides an option to provide a summary file with a few options of file types such as JSON, CSV, and TXT.
 The summary file contains the information about the files that were shared and if they were updated or not since the last run.

 This information can be used to design a data pipeline, where the next step of the pipeline can be triggered based on the summary file.
+The summary file will always be written last so it's possible to listen to changes to this file to start your pipe.
+Read more in our help article here.

-Hope this article helps you to plan and optimally configure your data Shares.
+Hope this article helps you to plan and optimally configure your data Shares!

 Did this answer your question?